Too Much to Lose

 "The state of Virginia is a seven hour drive from here!
 I'm not going to waste all that time driving there and back just to find out it's all a big hoax!
 In fact, I'm wasting too much time here listening to you!
 I'm going!"
 With that, Harry got up, reached into his back pocket for his wallet and threw a twenty dollar bill on the bar to settle up his tab.
 Then, shaking his head in disgust, he stormed out through the front door.

-Jesse, without being obvious about it, watched Al for a few minutes while he thought about what he'd just heard.
 The guy said "anything you want," Jesse remembered.
 An idea was taking shape inside Jesse's mind as he got up from his bar stool and waddled over to talk to the man.

 "Excuse me," Jesse said, out of breath already just from walking the seven or eight feet.
 "I couldn't help but overhear your conversation and I hope you don't mind if I ask you a question, or two.
 You say this guy is . . . dead!?"